 You may be able to build a single storey extension with permitted development (PD) rights, avoiding the need for planning permission, if its height and footprint meet permitted development criteria.

 Always check with your local authority, especially if you live in a Conservation Area.
-Be mindful too that local authorities can also use Article 4 Directions to remove rights.
+Be mindful too that local authorities can also use Article 4 Directions to remove PD rights.

 Even without planning permission, it is worth applying for a certificate of lawful development from your local authority; it could be valuable in future if you need to prove that your extension met PD requirements and did not need planning permission.